grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 Downloaded to genefish using: [cyberduck](https://cyberduck.io/download/)
 Azenta provided log-in credentials of how to access their servers.

-All downloaded files were put into a folder on genefish called: ""
+All downloaded files were put into a folder in Documents on genefish called: "P_helianthoides_RNAseq", with subfolders for each year's project.
+Summer 2021 data is in folder: "30-666390649", and Summer 2022 data is in folder: "30-833328413".

 Azenta (FKA Genewiz) pdf of different ways to download the data: [here](https://f.hubspotusercontent00.net/hubfs/3478602/Sell%20Sheet%20Collateral%20Library/NGS/NGS%20User%20Guides/NGS_sFTP-Data-Download-Guide_Option%201_Nov03_2020.pdf)